Small Area Labour Markets

 Do not derive employment estimates

 It is not appropriate to derive employment from the figures in SALM.
-See the SALM Methodology for more details.
+See the SALM Methodology page for more details.

 Use other data sources in addition to SALM